hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

     --lr-steps 16 22 --aspect-ratio-group-factor 3
 ```

-### 1. Object Detection on Satellite Imagery with PyTorch (Single GPU)
+### 1. Object detection on satellite imagery with PyTorch (single GPU)

-Follow and Run the code to train a Faster RCNN FPN (Resnet50 backbone) that classifies images of clothing.
+Follow and run the code to train a Faster RCNN FPN (Resnet50 backbone) that classifies images of clothing.

 ```python
 import sys